kintrix007/botchii/README.md

 * **Introduce the command `.announce`:**\
 `.announce <message link> [target channel]` -> Creates a poll on the message specified.\
-  If target channel isn't specified, it announces to all target channels.
-Aliases can be used.
+  If `target channel` is omitted, announces to all target channels.
+Channel aliases can be used.